alphagov/paas-tech-docs/source/documentation/troubleshooting/ssh.md

 When you deploy an app to GOV.UK PaaS, it runs in a container, which is like a lightweight Linux virtual machine.
 Each app runs in its own isolated container.

 Sometimes, it can be useful to connect directly to the container with SSH.
-You would usually only do this to get information for troubleshooting purposes, for example, if you can't work out what is happening with your app using the `cf logs` and `cf events` commands described in the [App Deployment and Logs](/troubleshooting) section.
+You would usually only do this to get information for troubleshooting purposes, for example, if you can't work out what is happening with your app using the `cf logs` and `cf events` commands described in the [Logs](/#troubleshooting) section.

 If you do run commands which will change the container temporarily, it's a good idea to restart the app afterwards.